rezarajan/udacity-aws-data-engineering/projects/4 - Data Pipelines/readme.md

 *Note:* Connection testing is enabled in the docker compose file; be sure to test the connections before saving them.

+## 5. Run the DAG
+The dag is named `final_project` and can be enabled from the DAGs menu.
+By default, the DAG is configured to run only for the date range of the data provided in the project, i.e. '2018/11'.
+It is configured to utilize the execution time and parse the year and month, however the default execution will only run for the aforementioned date.

 # Dev Notes
 ### Operators